 Cape Reinga is a place of peace.
 It’s a mystical part of Aotearoa, New Zealand, also called “the place of the leaping”.
 It’s a spiritual and sacred place from where, according to Maori tradition, spirits of the departed begin their final journey to their ancestral homeland of Hawaiki.
 It has become a popular tourist and a pilgrimage point for people to find peace while grieving and feeling the loss.
 I always find this place to be very peaceful and hopeful, whenever I visit.

 Cape Reinga is the tip of New Zealand, the end of the road and the land.
 The edge.
-It’s the place where the Tasman Sea and Pacific Ocean meet, collide and merge in an impressive swirl of currents.
-The view of this collision is just remarkable and you can become mesmerized by the play of the water currents while trying to comprehend its magnitude.
-You are also able to see the Three Kings Islands on the distant horizon, when the weather permits, and the beautiful Cape Maria van Diemen, both named by Abel Tasman.
+It’s the place where the Tasman Sea and Atlantic Ocean meet, collide and merge in an impressive swirl of currents.
+The view of this collision is just remarkable and you can become mesmerized from the play of the water currents while trying to comprehend its magnitude.
+You are also able to see the Three Kings Islands in the distant horizon when the weather permits.
+Possibly even the beautiful Cape Maria van Diemen that was named by Abel Tasman.

 The lighthouse at the end of the steep edge is another feature and landmark of Cape Reinga.
 It seems perfectly positioned at the end of the road, where you can also find a signpost with distances to different places around the world.
 Lens system helps to magnify the 1000-watt light bulb, which then sends a signal up to 50 km out to the sea.
 So impressive.
 If you want to further explore the coastal area around Cape Reinga, then I would recommend you choose from many shorter and longer walking/hiking trails accessible from here.
 When visiting the area, sure spend some time on this northern tip of New Zealand, where the land ends.